All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 The most common symptom of a stomach ulcer is a burning sensation in your upper abdomen.
 The pain usually gets worse when your stomach is empty.
 And ulcers can cause nausea, vomiting, internal bleeding or a hole in the stomach.

 Treating ulcers on your own can bring temporary pain relief, but they tend to come back.
 Find a Mercy gastroenterologist to help you manage your condition.
-For ulcers caused by bacteria, your gastroenterologist may prescribe antibiotics and proton pump inhibitors (PPIs).
-If your ulcer was caused by drugs like ibuprofen, you can stop taking them and take PPIs.
-Surgery may be needed for ulcers that don’t heal, bleed, are perforated or prevent the stomach from emptying.

 No. Emotional stress doesn’t cause stomach ulcers to form – but stress can lead to stomach upset, making ulcer symptoms worse.